 |One of the many country stores|

-We ate at the Baldachin Restaurant across from the canal, which featured European style cuisine, two wedding rehearsal dinners and a band.
+We ate at the Baldachin Restaurant, which featured European-style cuisine and a band.